-This dramatic second skin is made from umber-hued aluminum plates that feature laser-cut holes that allow light to shine through.
+This dramatic second skin is constructed with umber-hued aluminum plates that feature laser-cut holes that allow light to shine through.
 The architect explains: “At night the backlight perforated façade transforms the incinerator into a gently glowing beacon – a symbol of the plant’s energy production.”
 He continues, “Several times an hour a spark of light will gradually grow into a burning flame that lights up the entire building.
 When the metaphorical fire ceases, the building falls back into a state of burning embers.”
 Brilliant.

 Photos by Tim van de Velde